- How accurate is your fund’s retirement forecast?

 Your retirement estimate is based on the super contributions that went into your account over the previous 12 months and these are assumed to remain constant over all the years until your retirement.

 If you receive a pay increase and your employer is required to make higher Superannuation Guarantee (SG) contributions on your behalf, or if you choose to only work part-time in the years before retirement (and so have lower SG contributions), or if you make a large one-off contribution in a particular year, these changes will affect the accuracy of your retirement estimate.
-For more information about SG contributions, see SuperGuide article Superannuation and employees: 10 facts about your super entitlements.
+For more information about SG contributions, see SuperGuide article Superannuation Guarantee rules for employers.

 4. Income and super rules won’t change before you retire